Let the outdoors move you at Erddig

 Activities are free

-The restaurant at Erddig is open on all activity days, including Parkrun, where you can treat yourself to a crumpet or bacon bap after your morning exertion!
+The restaurant at Erddig is open on all activity days where you can treat yourself to a well earned treat after your morning exertion!

 " We want to help everyone make the most of our incredible open-air spaces, and one of the best ways to enjoy and connect with our great outdoors is by being active in it.
 By broadening the range of activities we offer, we'll be a big step closer to helping as many people as possible to get outside, get active and enjoy themselves. "

 Talk to our estate and garden team and they’ll extol the benefits of being outdoors at Erddig.
 And you don’t have to be breaking into a sweat to benefit.

 “It’s not just about taking exercise,” says Glyn Smith, Head Gardener at Erddig.
 “Just relaxing and enjoying gardens and the countryside is better than sitting in front of the television or computer.”